[Major revision–posted 6/9/23 (replaces 4/30/18 edition)]

 (3) Maintain confined space atmospheric testing and monitoring equipment;

 (4) Issue Confined Space Entry Permits;

 (5) Ensure compliance with standards set forth in the program by periodic inspection of entry sites and canceling permits where unsafe conditions are present; and

 (6) Assist supervisors with:

-(1) Identify confined spaces within facilities or areas under their control;
+(1) Identify and classify confined spaces within facilities or areas under their control;

-(3) Identify hazards within a confined space under their control;
+(3) Identify and mitigate hazards within a confined space under their control;

-(4) Document that all requirements for a specific confined space entry have been met by performing and signing the confined space entry planning worksheet and providing it to EHS for review.
-This worksheet can be found in Attachment B;
+(4) Initiate the entry process by completing and signing the Confined Space Entry Planning Worksheet (Attachment B) and providing it to EHS for review.
+This worksheet can be found on the EHS website;

 (5) Ensure that the required atmospheric tests are performed at the confined space and the results recorded on the permit prior to entry authorization;

-(a) Entry operations covered by the entry permit have been completed; and
+(a) Entry operations covered by the entry permit have been completed; or